basant20415/Embedded_Linux/README.md

 A build environment needs to tell BitBake what layers it requires for its build process.
 The ﬁle bblayers.conf provides BitBake with information on what layers to include with the build process and the ﬁlesystem paths where they are found.
 Each build environment has its own bblayers.conf ﬁle, which can be found in the conf subdirectory of the build environment.
+The ﬁle also sets BBPATH to the top-level directory of the build environment and initializes the recipe ﬁle list BBFILES with an empty string.
 ### Build Environment Conﬁguration (local.conf)

 Local conﬁguration of a build environment is provided through a conﬁguration ﬁle named local.conf .
 The local.conf ﬁle contains settings that apply to the particular build environment, such as paths to download locations, build outputs, and other ﬁles; conﬁguration settings for the target system such as the target machine, package management system, and distribution policy; and many other settings.
 The local.conf ﬁle can be found in the conf subdirectory of the build environment.